I have an easy painting project today.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

 - Picture frame (or furniture piece, whatever you want to paint and glaze)

 - Foam brush (for glaze)

 - Glaze (I used Country Chic Paint’s Graphite Glaze.)

 How to add glaze to painted pieces:

 1. Paint your piece.

-Prep and paint your piece.
+Prep your piece.
 I used some painter’s tape to mark off the back of the frame since it was attached to the frame.

 I did one coat of paint and let it dry.